How to Collect Email Addresses in WordPress (29 Tips)

 People love free stuff.

 Offering something for free to help visitors solve a problem is an excellent bait to draw their attention.
-You can do this by organizing giveaways for your online business and promoting it using your social profiles in a tweet or status update.
+You can do this by organizing giveaways for your online business and promoting them using your social profiles in a tweet or status update.

 9. Offer a Discount Coupon